WebAssembly/component-model/design/mvp/Explainer.md

 `thread.yield` returns whether the current task was [cancelled] by the caller;
 otherwise, `thread.yield` always returns `false`.

-If `thread.yield` is called from a synchronous- or `async callback`-lifted export, it returns immediately without blocking (instead of trapping, as with other possibly-blocking operations like `waitable-set.wait`).
+If `thread.yield` is called from a non-`async`-typed function that has not yet returned a value, it returns immediately without blocking (instead of trapping, as with other possibly-blocking operations like `waitable-set.wait`).
 This is because, unlike other built-ins, `thread.yield` may be scattered liberally throughout code that might show up in the transitive call tree of a synchronous function call.

 For details, see [Thread Built-ins] in the concurrency explainer and [`canon_thread_yield`] in the Canonical ABI explainer.